Chelsea loanee Victorien Angban joins Metz in £6m deal, as promotion clause is activated | Goal.com

 Angban has earned seven caps for the Ivory Coast national team, earning a spot on the team's 2017 Africa Cup of Nations squad.

-Tiemoue Bakayoko, Kenneth Omeruo, Ola Aina, Mario Pasalic, Tomas Kalas, Jay Dasilva and Danilo Pantic all have release clauses in their deals to exits Stamford Bridge permanently.
+Tiemoue Bakayoko, Kenneth Omeruo, Ola Aina, Mario Pasalic, Tomas Kalas, Jay Dasilva and Danilo Pantic all have release clauses in their deals to exit Stamford Bridge permanently.

 Angban and Metz are back in action next Friday against Valenciennes before finishing up the season with matches against AS Nancy Lorraine and Brest.